DRIVING ADVICE, ECO-DRIVING

 - gear change indicator;

 - the journey record and eco-driving advice via the multimedia display;

-- ECO mode activated by button ECO.
+- ECO mode activated by the ECO button;

 If fitted on the vehicle, the navigation system provides additional information.